-For example, was the candidate simply a naturally talented athlete with a coach who pushed him and got him up every morning to practice?
-Or was the candidate consistently on the field at 6 AM before the other players, focused on conditioning and repetition to take his performance to the next level?
+For example, was the candidate simply a naturally talented athlete with a coach who pushed them to succeed?
+Or was the candidate consistently on the field at 6 a.m. before the other players, focused on conditioning and repetition to take their personal performance to the next level?

-That kind of grit-fueled determination (with high Competitiveness, of course) becomes the psychological foundation of success in the demanding but highly rewarding world of sales.
+That kind of grit-fueled determination and competitiveness becomes the psychological foundation of success in the demanding, but highly rewarding, world of sales.